 - Full automation of the processes ongoing.
-Currently, in developmental stage. - Consultation of affected staff members in revenue management in progress. - Consultation and training finalised and the refund online functional.
+Currently, in developmental stage. - Consultation of affected staff members in revenue management in progress. - Consultation and training finalised and the refund online functional and finalised.

-- Stakeholder meetings scheduled for 2024 - Committee is working well to fast-track property titling in the Metro. - No parcels released in this past quarter. - Ongoing activity as PMD has been added to lexis tracker for land acquisition transactions.
+- Stakeholder facilitators in the department are functional. - Ongoing consultation with external stakeholders. - Metro Title Reform Committee fast-tracking property titling in Buffalo City. - Ongoing activity as PMD has been added to lexis tracker for land acquisition transactions.

-E3.1.2 Dealing with Construction Permits
+E3.3 Dealing with Construction Permits